datacenter/cobra/CONTINBUTING.md

 ## Contributing

-Ravi Chamarthy (@rchamarthy) is the creator and current maintainer of the Cobra API.
+ACI datacenter team is the current maintainer of the Cobra API.
 Pull requests are always welcome.

 Before submitting a pull request, please ensure you have added or updated tests as appropriate, and that all existing tests still pass with your changes on both Python 2 and Python 3.
 Please also ensure that your coding style follows PEP 8 and doesn't cause pyflakes to complain.